Related Party LRBA - Safe Harbour SMSF Loan Interest Rate

 Are the safe harbour terms mandatory?

-• An existing limited recourse borrowing arrangement with a bank lender is re-financed to a related party on identical terms; or
+• An existing bank LRBA is refinanced to a related party on identical terms to the original bank loan;

 Who is a related party of an SMSF?